 Thank you very much, sir.

-Lock on listeners since I guess 92.
+Long-time listeners since I guess 92.

-It's not really a hit piece, but it opens up the issue of uh John Roberts' wife's views on abortion.
+It's not really a hit piece, but it opens up the issue of John Roberts' wife's views on abortion.

-Not his, his wife.
+Not his, his wife's.

 Yes.

-Which is actually anti-abortion, in spite of the sound of the name.
+Which is actually anti-abortion in spite of the sound of the name.

 You're saying this is not a hit piece.

-Uh it's not written as a hit piece, but it's designed to be one.
+It's not written as a hit piece, but it's designed to be one.

-Uh uh let me let me translate this for you.
+Let me translate this for you.

-Look at his wife, she's a big pro-lifer.
+She's a big pro-lifer.

 That gives us a little indication where he is.

-This you know, the the libs, you may not know it, but these people are dispirited.
+The libs, you may not know it, but these people are dispirited.

 They're losing.

-Um and they're frustrated.
+And they're frustrated.

 There's no way to go attack him.

-Uh don't even think we can filibuster this guy.
+I don't even think we can filibuster this guy.

 Aha, looky here, his wife.

-Here's the headline, wife of nominee holds strong anti-abortion views.
+Wife of nominee holds strong anti-abortion views.

 While Supreme Court nominee John Roberts Jr.'s view on abortion triggered intense debate on Capitol Hill Wednesday, there's no mistaking where his wife stands.

-Jane Sullivan Roberts, a lawyer is ardently against abortion, a Roman Catholic like her husband.
+Jane Sullivan Roberts, a lawyer, is ardently against abortion, a Roman Catholic like her husband.

 That's code.